Dyablo-HPC/Dyablo/Readme.md

 ### Dependencies

+The CMake superbuild should automatically find dependencies and warn you if any dependency is missing.

 You will need a recent C++ compiler capable of compiling Kokkos.
 We regularly compile Dyablo using :
 * `g++` (7.5, 9.1, 11.1, ...)
 * `icc` (19, 20)